009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 - summary if the targets have been archieved and if not describe reasons

 All in all it can be said that the task to develop a speech recognition service object oriented was successfully completed.
 Due to the lack of time we were not able to implement all the features we wanted to add to the speech recognition.
 We will talk about that in topic 5 "Potential future development".
 Our personal success of this project was to get a much better understanding of object oriented programing and to collect valuable experience for our jobs.
+We got more used to developer tools such as "GitHub" and working with a Kanban board.
+So nevertheless we were not able to implement all the features we wanted to, the project was a personal success for us.

 ## 5) Potential future developments:

 **Spacy** &rightarrow;

 * If you use all the functions of Spacy, it would be possible for the computer to automatically recognise what a sentence or input is about and then automatically give the appropriate answer.
 Spacy would then function like a chatbot.
-*Furthermore it would be possible to understand a wide range of languages.
+* Furthermore it would be possible to understand a wide range of languages.
 E. g.
 Spanish, German and Chinese is implemented in Spacy.
-*Test-driven-development
+* Test-driven-development